version 0.6.0

 \[ \rho \mathbf{g} \]

 where \( \mathbf{g} \) is the gravity field.
 The gravity field is assumed to be uniform.
-In this case, the Boussinesq approximation is used, i.e. \( \rho \) is taken as constant except in the gravity term.
+In this case, for incompressible flows, the Boussinesq approximation is used, i.e. \( \rho \) is taken as constant except in the gravity term.
+For compressible flows, an equation of state is used and \( \rho \) is kept variable.

 • The surface tension term